brianartea/nextjs-tailwindcss-starter-template/README.md

-# Nextjs tailwind starter template
+# NextJS TailwindCSS starter template

 This is a starter template which provides you a Next app with tailwind CSS already set up.